digiltd/oh-rtd-test/Plex-Binding.md

 rule "Lights dimmed when playing" when
-	Item PlexTvStatus changed to Playing
+	Item PlexTVStatus changed to Playing
 then
 	logInfo("PlexLight", "Pause to play")
 	dimLiving.apply(30)